2003 Ennis shooting

 Mass shooting in Montana, U.S.

-The 2003 Ennis shooting occurred on June 14, 2003, when 44-year-old George Harold Davis opened fire on a group of people outside a bar in downtown Ennis, in Madison County, Montana, then engaged police officers in a high-speed chase and shootout.
+The 2003 Ennis shooting was a mass shooting that occurred on June 14, 2003, when 44-year-old George Harold Davis opened fire on a group of people outside a bar in downtown Ennis, in Madison County, Montana, then engaged police officers in a high-speed chase and shootout.
 Davis killed one man and injured six other bystanders at the bar.
 He was then chased by a sheriff's deputy and highway patrol officer.
 The chase terminated on the Idaho/Montana state border.
 Davis was arrested and sentenced to eleven life terms, the longest prison sentence in Montana state history.
 The chase and shootout were captured on dashboard cameras installed within the two pursuing patrol vehicles.

 Events

 Mass shooting

 In the early hours of the morning, around 2 a.m., on Saturday, June 14, 2003, 44-year-old George Harold Davis drank alone at the Silver Dollar Saloon bar, on Main Street in Ennis, Madison County, Montana.
 After buying multiple alcoholic beverages and getting heavily intoxicated, Davis got more and more frustrated and was unable to pay for the drinks.
 Another patron, Michael Carroll, paid Davis' tab, hoping he would leave.
 Davis left the bar and walked over to his car, a gold Ford Taurus, which was parked just outside.
 He retrieved a .45 semi-automatic pistol from the vehicle and then opened fire on people outside the bar.
 He seriously injured six people (including Carroll) and fatally shot 27-year-old Jamie Roberts.
 After the shooting, Davis fled the scene in his car and drove for nearly 200 miles toward Ravalli County, Montana.